jmontejo/for-students/_start/01_lxplus.md

 (use the same password of your account)

 You will be connected to the machine with the best response.
+From the lxplus machines, you have access to the afs filesystem and also eos, which are suitable for file storing.
+AFS is a service that provides networked file storage.
+You will have your home directory in afs, but also a workspace with more storage space.
-Once you connect, you are directed automatically to your home directory on [afs](https://information-technology.web.cern.ch/services/afs-service) (see below).
+When you connect to lxplus, you are directed automatically to your home directory on [afs](https://information-technology.web.cern.ch/services/afs-service).
 Here you can keep your code files (e.g. clone here your GitHub repo, or write new code).

-From the lxplus machines, you have access to the afs filesystem and also eos, which are more suitable for file storing.
-AFS is a service that provides networked file storage.
-You will have your home directory in afs, but also work space.
-Another network file stystem widely used is [CVMFS](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html).
+Another network file system widely used is [CVMFS](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html).
 You don't need it right now but it's good to know it exists.

 When you have large files, the easiest option is to store them on [EOS](https://information-technology.web.cern.ch/services/eos-service),